Fixed assets are assets which are:

 You can create your own fixed asset accounts on the Settings > Accounting > Account codes menu using the fixed asset Account type.

-Navigate to Tools > Fixed Assets and click on the Pending link and click on the edit icon beside the appropriate fixed asset to set up the depreciation details.
+Navigate to Tools > Fixed Assets, click on the edit icon beside the appropriate fixed asset to set up the depreciation details.

 If a pending fixed asset has not been created (fixed asset purchased before using Clear Books/fixed asset account not used/Pending fixed asset deleted) click on the Create fixed asset button.